What is an SR22?

 - Several traffic infractions in a short period of time

-If you cancel an insurance policy, your carrier will immediately notify the state that you are no longer covered and your SR-22 form will be withdrawn.
+If you cancel or let your SR-22 insurance policy lapse, your insurance company is legally required to immediately notify the state that you are no longer covered and your SR-22 form will be withdrawn.
 If you plan to cancel your policy because you are changing insurance companies, make sure you have the new policy with an SR-22 in place before you cancel.
-Be aware, even a one day lapse in coverage can cause your three year time period to start all over again.
+Be aware, even a one day lapse in coverage can cause your SR-22 time period to start all over again.

-If an SR-22 expires or is canceled, the carrier is required to issue an SR-26 form, which confirms the cancellation of the policy.
+Once your required SR-22 certificate time is up, you can let your insurance company know.
+Your insurance company will issue an SR-26 form to the state if you cancel your SR-22 policy.
 If this form is filed before your policy term and probationary period are over — implying you may be driving without meeting your financial obligation— the state may revoke your driving privileges.

 Used only in Virginia and Florida, the FR-44 is similar to the SR-22, and provides proof of financial responsibility.
 Unlike the SR-22, which only requires that drivers meet the minimum amount of required car insurance, the FR-44 requires that liability coverage limits are substantially greater than state minimums.